MBODM/DotNetBinariesSize/README.md

 # DotNetMinimalBinarySize
-Some simple testing to compare the size of stand-alone .NET binaries in 2023
+Some simple testing to examine the size of stand-alone .NET binaries in 2023

 ### What it is